alifwahid/alifwahid.github.io/_posts/2018-08-25-the-clarity-of-doubt.md

 ---
 layout     : post
-title      : "The Clarity of Doubt" tags       : [probability, uncertainty, thinking] categories : [science, philosophy, psychology] excerpt    : A marvellous tool of science and reasoning.
+title      : "The Clarity Of Doubt" tags       : [probability, uncertainty, thinking] categories : [science, philosophy, psychology] excerpt    : A marvellous tool of science and reasoning.